 Columbus Tech president shares how helping student can make all the difference

-Columbus Technical College President Lorette M. Hoover will retire effective June 30, according to a news release sent from the college Monday evening.
+Columbus Technical College President Lorette M. Hoover will retire effective June 30, according to a May 13 news release.

 Hoover has served as Columbus Tech’s president for six years, since July 1, 2013.
 She has been employed with the Technical College System of Georgia for 35 years, serving four colleges, and was president of two of them.